LIAM JOHN DAVISON

 I have found myself lacking enthusiasm and time for any of these projects.
 Cantilever and Catenary are intimately connected; one can't really work without the other.
 I don't enjoy UI development, either in the web or in Jetpack Compose for android, and most of the work needed is in the front end.
 But without a working front end, there's little point on working on the Cantilever website generator code.

-For my Amber project, I have added a couple of features, and I used the app every time I charge my card.
+For my Amber project, I have added a couple of features, and I used the app every time I charge my car.
 But the last couple of changes have been written almost entirely using AI coding agents such as Junie, and there's something kinda demoralising about that.
 I definitely want to continue to explore AI agents, but I think I'd rather do it with something greenfield and probably lower level.

 At the back of my mind, there's always this niggling desire to write a computer game.
 Every time I do, it ends in tears.
 If I do try again sometime, I must promise not to make it even harder by doing it in Kotlin – I should just learn GDScript and Godot, or C# and Unity.
 Something practical and widely used with plenty of supporting documentation.